Davidevlops/JS-DSA/graph-algorithms.md

 ## Breadth-First Search (BFS)

-**Breadth-First Search** explores nodes level by level.
-It starts from a chosen node (the *source*) and visits all its immediate neighbors before moving deeper.
+**Breadth-First Search** Breadth-First Search (BFS) is a fundamental algorithm used for traversing or searching through tree or graph data structures.
+It starts at a selected node (called the source or root) and explores all of its neighbor nodes at the present depth level before moving on to nodes at the next depth level.

 ### Visual Example